SMALL BUSINESS CREDIT CARDS

 There are some credit cards that allow for your small business to take advantage of certain benefits, just by using them!
-If you choose wisely, you can leverage these cards to allow your spending to be more effective and ease your comfort when you travel.
+If you choose wisely, you can leverage a business rewards card to allow your spending to be more effective and ease your comfort when you travel.
 If you want to learn more about how these cards can work for you, check out our guides to choosing credit cards based on rewards programs:

 In your business credit card search, you might find a handful of business charge cards as well as the typical business credit card.